MirShahiduzzaman/AnimalTypeClassifier/README.md

 We wanted to tackle the issue of animal cruelty in laboratories while also appealing to several age groups.
 Thus, we decided to investigate patterns in one characteristic of pokemon, animals from a TV show, without using data that requires them to fight one another.

 ## Premise
-In this hypothetical scenario, we are a team of pokemon researchers in the pokemon world and we want to build a classifier to help identify elemental types for newly discovered pokemons.
+In this hypothetical scenario, we are a team of pokemon researchers in the pokemon world and we want to build a classifier to help identify elemental types for newly discovered pokemon.

 ## Purpose
 Why is a type classifier meaningful for pokemon research?